By Eric Vandenbroeck and co-workers

 Elixir derive from lead and mercury, and the principles of lead and mercury are

 the foundation of the Great Elixir.
-(Dadan qianhong lun, ra) Therefore one knows that the sublimity of the Great
+(Dadan qianhong lun, ra) Therefore

-Elixir is owed only to the fact that lead and mercury are the perfect
+one knows that the sublimity of the Great Elixir is owed only to the fact that

-ingredients (zhiyao); it does not consist in
+lead and mercury are the perfect ingredients (zhiyao); it does not

-bashi).
-If the pneuma of any mineral ingredient
+the pneuma of any mineral ingredient enters the two substances that make the

-poisonous.
+Great Elixir, this will be extremely poisonous.
 (Danlun jue zhixin jian, ra)

 With its mention of

-the "four yellows" (realgar, orpiment, arsenic, and sulphur) and the "eight minerals" (cinnabar,
+the "four yellows" (realgar, orpiment, arsenic, and sulphur) and the

-realgar, mica, malachite, sulphur, salt, saltpeter,
+"eight minerals" (cinnabar, realgar, mica, malachite, sulphur, salt,

-for the Agreement of the Three: "Dispose of realgar, get rid of the
+of the Token for the Agreement of the Three: "Dispose of realgar,

-eight minerals!"
+get rid of the eight minerals!"

 These changes in the

-understanding of the alchemical process affected not only the history of waidan, but also the rise and development of neidan.
-From the beginning of the Tang period,
+understanding of the alchemical process affected not only the history of waidan,

-fire, as other alchemists had used earlier, and employing the same terminology,
+metals, instruments, or fire, as other alchemists had used earlier, and

-imagery, and symbolism as those found in the Token for the Agreement of the
+employing the same terminology, imagery, and symbolism as those found in the Token

-Three.
-The earliest extant text that can be labeled as neidan
+for the Agreement of the Three.
+The earliest extant text that can be

-in this sense is a short treatise written by Liu Zhigu
+labeled as neidan in this sense is a short treatise written by Liu Zhigu

-in the first half of the eighth century, which emphatically criticizes the waidan interpretations of the Token and
+in the first half of the eighth century, which emphatically criticizes the waidan

-offers its first neidan reading.
-The
+interpretations of the Token and offers its first neidan reading.

-development of neidan in the form it
+The development of neidan in the form it took from the Tang period

-took from the Tang period onward would not have been possible without the
+onward would not have been possible without the earlier traditions of Daoist

-shifts, related to each other, in waidan-from
+meditation, and occurred in parallel with two shifts, related to each other, in

 Due to these